 Cybercrime

-Technological innovation alters the commission, definition, and conception of crime.
-In some cases, computers, social media, and the internet have made existing criminal activity harder to detect or easier to commit.
-In other cases, they’ve created new forms of criminal activity that challenge longstanding views about the permissibility and punishment of human behavior.
+Technological innovation can alter the commission, definition, and conception of crime.
+Computers, social media, and the internet have sometimes made existing criminal activity harder to detect or easier to commit.
+Digital technologies have also created new phenomena that challenge longstanding views about the permissibility and punishment of human behavior.
 This course will address topics such as digital privacy, free speech, terrorism, cybersecurity, image-based sexual abuse, stalking, harassment, doxing, and identity theft.
 It will examine questions of constitutional law, federal and state laws regulating online activity, and proposed legislation that would criminalize different forms of digital abuse.

 ____________________

-Your legal education should be as affordable as possible, so I haven’t assigned a physical casebook.
-Instead, I’ve posted some materials for free below, and the remaining readings are from James Grimmelmann’s Internet Law: Cases & Problems (12th ed.).
-Although Professor Grimmelmann’s digital materials are accessible for free, he and the publisher suggest that students pay $30 to download the PDF, based on the idea that it’s fair to ask you to pay about $1 per class session for which the materials are used.
+Your legal education should be as affordable as possible.
+To accompany this course, I’ve written a free digital book, Cybercrime Scenarios, with Samuel Won.
+The remaining readings are from James Grimmelmann’s Internet Law: Cases & Problems (15th ed.) or are linked for free in the syllabus.
+Although Professor Grimmelmann’s digital casebook is accessible for free, he and the publisher suggest that students pay $30 to download the PDF, based on the idea that it’s fair to ask you to pay about $1 per class session for which the materials are used.
 The money also helps to keep these materials affordable for other students in the future.
 We’ll be using content from these materials for roughly 25 class hours, so please consider paying at least $25.

-Readings from Professor Grimmelmann are marked by the acronym “GIL” and the page range.
+Readings from Professor Grimmelmann’s casebook are marked by the acronym “GIL” and the page range.
+The scenarios in the syllabus are all found in Cybercrime Scenarios.
 For online materials (i.e., materials on the internet, not in the casebook), please review the entire piece unless I parenthetically note a specific page range.
-On certain class days, I’ve offered optional materials.
+I’ve offered optional materials on certain class days.
 They’re truly optional, but they provide some perspective or background that I find interesting or helpful.

 ____________________